Music for Money

-"Music for Money" is a 1996 song recorded by British, Italy based Eurodance artist Ice MC, featuring vocals by Italian singer Valentina Ducros, who also appeared on "Give Me the Light".
-Produced by German Eurodance project Masterboy, it was released as the second single from Ice MC's fourth album, Dreadatour.
-It was successful in the Czech Republic and Finland, where it peaked at number 8 and 12.
-A music video was made to accompany the single.
+"Music for Money" is a song recorded by British, Italy based Eurodance artist Ice MC, featuring vocals by Italian singer Valentina Ducros, who also appeared on "Give Me the Light".
+Produced by German Eurodance project Masterboy, it was released in 1996, by Club Zone, as the second single from Ice MC's fourth album, Dreadatour (1996).
+"Music for Money" was successful in the Czech Republic and Finland, where it peaked at numbers eight and 12.
+The accompanying music video was directed by Stephan Hadjam, produced by Ulli Beyer and filmed in Berlin, Germany.
+Pan-European magazine Music & Media wrote in their review of the single, "Ice MC sings raggamuffin' style over dance beats.
+He should be praised for the honest lyrical content.
+The second, more clubby radio cut, has slightly more potential than the first."